giantswarm/docs/src/content/advanced/workload-cluster-api-access-for-automation/index.md

 ### Create a Service Account

 You need to create a service account that represents your automation task.
-Ideally you select the right namespac eto live in (you could create a `automation` namespace):
+Ideally you select the right namespace to live in (you could create a `automation` namespace):

 ```bash
 kubectl create serviceaccount <service-account-name> -n <namespace>